 The A5000 uses a different monitor connection to all other previous computers in the Acorn range.
 The Chroma-Genlock card is fitted with a plug to connect into a standard 9 pin D type connector.
-On the A5000 this connector is replaced by a 15 way D type High Density connector and so an adaptor is required.
+On the A5000 this connector is replaced by a 15 way D type High Density connector and so an adaptor is required (supplied).
 This allows you to connect the genlock correctly.
-Please contact Wild Vision for prices.

-Note: The Acorn monitor supplied with the A5000 can display the RGB video out from the Chroma-Genlock, but a second adaptor is required.
-Alternatively, use a standard RGB monitor.
+Note: To use the ACORN monitor supplied with the A5000 you will need to use the second adapter supplied with the CGS.
+Alternatively, use a standard RGB monitor